 The provision of a passenger assistant does not remove from parent/carers any legal responsibility to ensure their child attends school regularly.
 In all cases it will remain the decision of the Council to determine whether or not it is reasonable for parent/carers to accompany their child on the school journey.

 Contact Details

 For further information and advice please contact:

-Redcar & Cleveland Borough Council Children & Families Transport Section Phone: 01642 444973 www.redcar-cleveland.gov.uk
+Redcar & Cleveland Borough Council Children & Families Transport Section www.redcar-cleveland.gov.uk transportrequests@redcar-cleveland.gov.uk